bayufedra/MBPTL/writeup/README.md

 ## Internal Service Exploitation: mbptl-internal (Buffer Overflow)

 After pivoting to the internal network, we discovered a service running on port 31337 inside the `mbptl-internal` container.
 This service is a custom C binary (`main`).

+We can analyze how program work by analyzing given binary with the name **mbptl-internal_binary**

 ### Vulnerability Analysis
 - The program uses `gets()` to read user input into a 128-byte buffer, making it vulnerable to a classic buffer overflow.